-Performed in the original Czech with Czech and English surtitles
+Performed in the original English with Czech and English surtitles

 The boy’s name was written into the snow.
 When the sun came out, the snow melted and his name was carried away by the water.